Recent developments in mathematical aspects of relativistic fluids: Leray systems

 (ii) the functions $b^J$ and the coefficients of the differential operators $a^J$ are\footnote{The regularity required for the coefficients $a^J$ and $b^J$ depends on particular applications and context.
 For instance, for Theorem \ref{T:Leray_Ohya_existence} the required regularity is specified.
 Similarly, in Definition \ref{D:Leray_Cauchy_problem}, one needs to take derivatives of these quantities up to order $n_J$, thus they need to be at least as many times differentiable.} functions of $x$, of $u^I$, and of the derivatives of $u^I$ of order at most $m_I - n_J - 1$, $I, J =1\dots, N$.
 If for some $I$ and some $J$, $m_I - n_J< 0$, then the corresponding $a^J$ and $b^J$ do not depend on $u^I$. \end{definition}

 \begin{remark} The indices $m_I$ and $n_J$ in Definition \ref{D:Leray_system} are defined up to an additive integer. \end{remark}

-\begin{definition} A \textdef{Leray-Ohya system (with diagonal principal part)} is a Leray system where the matrix $A$ is Leray-Ohya hyperbolic.
+\begin{definition} A \textdef{Leray--Ohya system (with diagonal principal part)} is a Leray system where the matrix $A$ is Leray--Ohya hyperbolic.
 In the quasilinear case, since the operators $a$ depend on $U$, we need to specify a function $U$ that is plugged into $A(x,U,\partial)$ in order to compute the characteristic polynomials.
-In this case we talk about a Leray-Ohya system for the function $U$.
+In this case we talk about a Leray--Ohya system for the function $U$.
 The primary case of interest is when $U$ assumes the values of the given Cauchy data. \end{definition}

 When considering a quasilinear system, we write $p(x,U,\xi)$ and similar expressions to indicate the dependence on $U$.

 We now formulate the Cauchy problem for Leray systems.

 \begin{definition} Let $\Sigma$ be a regular hypersurface in $X$, which we assume for simplicity to be given by $\{ x^0 = 0 \}$.
 The \textdef{Cauchy data} on $\Sigma$ for a Leray system in $X$ consists of the values of $U=(u^I)$ and their derivatives up to order $m_I - 1$ on $\Sigma$, i.e., the Cauchy data is $U_0 = (u^{I,\alpha})$, $I=1,\dots, N$, $|\alpha| \leq m_I - 1$, where $u^{I,\alpha}$ is the prescribed $\alpha$ derivative\footnote{It is customary to prescribe only derivatives transverse to $\Sigma$ as Cauchy data.
 But since derivatives of $U$ tangent to $\Sigma$ are known when $\left.
 U \right|_\Sigma$ is known, there is no loss of generality in considering all derivatives of $u^I$ up to order $m_I - 1$ as data.
 This simplifies the notation as we to not have to distinguish among $|\alpha| \leq m_I -1$ those that correspond solely to transverse derivatives.} of $u^I$, so that $\left. \partial^\alpha u^I \right|_{\Sigma} = u^{I,\alpha}$, when $U$ is a solution.
 The Cauchy data is required to satisfy the following compatibility conditions.
 If $V=(v^I)$ is an extension of the Cauchy data defined in a neighborhood of $\Sigma$, i.e. $\left. \partial^\alpha v^I \right|_{\Sigma} = u^{I,\alpha}$, $I=1,\dots, N$, $|\alpha| \leq m_I -1$, then, for each $J$ such that $n_J >0$, the difference $a^J(x,V, \partial^{m_J-n_J})V - b^J(x,V)$ and its derivatives of order less than $n_J$ vanish on $\Sigma$, for $J=1,\ldots, N$.
 When to a Leray system $A(x,U, \partial) U = B(x, U)$ we prescribe initial data satisfying these conditions, we say that we have a \textdef{Cauchy problem} for $A(x,U, \partial) U = B(x, U)$. \end{definition}